 4. In the spirit of ~Create ~ Share ~ Inspire ~ #CreativeGoodness, those that wish to share tips and tutorials during any of these monthly challenges will be appreciated.
 And, as always, QuiltShopGal will try to do her best to help increase awareness of such.
 Collectively, we can create great fun and help others learn/improve their FMQ Skills.

-This linky party will be open thru the last day of the month.
+While most of these linky parties are open for one month, this Linky party and other challenges released during the summer will be open thru mid-September, but I encourage you to not wait till the last minute to enter.
 You need to have your project completed and linked to enter to win prizes.
 Those that may complete this challenge at a different time, as well as those that want to share any FMQ related project, are encouraged to share photos in the Flickr group created for this challenge: https://www.flickr.com/groups/2815271@N22/

 If you are not familiar with how to use a linky click here for a tutorial.